iYaldi/TicketPad_Users_Guide/PrivacyPolicy.md

 If you have any questions about this privacy policy (or just want to say hi because you appreciate zero-data extensions), feel free to contact us at:

 **contact@iyaldi.com**
-(or through the contact method listed in the Chrome Web Store / Firefox Add-ons store page)
+(or through the contact method listed in the Chrome Web Store page)

 Thank you for choosing a privacy-respecting extension! 🛡️